MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This policy is planned to be removed in Microsoft Edge version 121 for Android devices when support for using the platform supplied roots is planned to be removed.

-This policy was removed in Microsoft Edge version 115 for Microsoft® Windows® and macOS, when support for using the platform supplied certificate verifier and roots was removed.
+This policy was removed in Microsoft Edge version 115 for Microsoft&reg; Windows&reg; and macOS, when support for using the platform supplied certificate verifier and roots was removed.

   #### Supported features: